shubik22/BetterNote/README.md

 ## Features

-BetterNote has most of the core features of Evernote with a few extras sprinkled in.
+BetterNote has most of the core features of Evernote with a few additional features sprinkled in.
 Users can:

 * Create notes, notebooks, and tags
 * Organize their notes into notebooks